CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Lifecycle-Management/Decommission-Switches.md

 ## Decommission from the NetQ UI

-You can decommission a switch or host from the NetQ UI using the Inventory | Devices card.
+You can decommission a switch or host from the NetQ UI using the Inventory/Devices card.
 This stops and disables the NetQ Agent service on the device, and decommissions it from the NetQ database.

-1. Expand the Inventory | Devices card to list the devices in the current inventory:
+1. Expand the Inventory/Devices card to list the devices in the current inventory:

 {{<figure src="/images/netq/inventory-devices-card.png" alt="inventory card displaying 12 hosts and 12 switches" width="200">}}